top of page

 • Limited effectiveness in preventing fire

-Using this polymer as a coating which may be layered on any surface, the polymer may be used in:
+Using this polymer as a coating that may be layered on any surface, the polymer may be used in:

 • EV battery